-The type of grant—implicit or authorization.
+The type of grant, either implicit (token) or authorization (code).

-Values: token, code
+Values: token | code

-Org admins can specify the max validity period of tokens for their org that supercedes the expiration parameter. access_token can become invalid before it expires, i.e. if user changes password.
-When it expires or is invalid, an error response like below will be returned:
+Organization administrators can specify the maximum validity period of tokens for their organization that supersedes the expiration parameter through the maxTokenExpirationMinutes parameter.
+An access_token value can become invalid before it expires, such as when a user changes their password.
+When it expires or is invalid, an error response similar to the following will be returned:

-Applications can pass the user's locale using this parameter.
+The locale assumed to render the login page.
+The user's locale can be passed using this parameter.
 The login page will be rendered using the language corresponding to that locale.
-If not specified, the locale will be determined based on the org's setting or on the incoming request.
+If not specified, the locale is based on the organization's setting or on the incoming request.

 expires_in represents the token expiration in seconds from now.